opsbears/piccolo/README.md

 Piccolo doesn't enforce any way of building your application.
 If you want to read about the recommended way of setting up your application, read the readme on [opsbears/piccolo-skel](https://github.com/opsbears/piccolo-skel).

+The recommended way of building your application is by using modules.
+Details on writing modules can be found in the [HACKING.md](HACKING.md) file in this repository.